-Information regarding housing opportunities both within and outside the Foggy Bottom/West End area is provided on the off-campus student affairs website, as well as through the Center for Student Engagement office located in the Marvin Center.
-These functions are managed through several offices in the Division for Student Affairs, including Health Promotions & Education and GW Housing.
+Information regarding housing opportunities both within and outside the Foggy Bottom/West End area is provided on the off-campus student affairs website.
+These functions are managed through several offices in the Division for Student Affairs, including Health Promotions & Education and GW Campus Living and Residential Education.